immcantation/immcantation/docs/packages/prestor.rst

 --------------------------------------------------------------------------------

-`prestor` is current not available from CRAN and must be installed from the bitbucket repo directly by first cloning the bitbucket repository:
+`prestor` is current not available from CRAN and must be installed from the GitHub repo directly by first cloning the repository:

 `https://github.com/immcantation/prestor <https://github.com/immcantation/prestor>`_